On the existence of the NS5-brane limit of the plane wave matrix model: NS5-brane limit in PWMM

 If the gauge/gravity correspondence holds true, the dual geometry should be somehow realized in the strong coupling limit of PWMM.
 In order to see the emergence of the dual geometry, we apply the localization method, which makes exact calculations possible for some supersymmetric sectors \cite{Pestun:2007rz}.

 We first choose an appropriate BPS sector.
 Note that the emergence of $S^2$ and $S^5$ in the geometry (\ref{LM solution}) is rather trivial because any vacua of PWMM preserve $SO(3)\times SO(6)$ symmetry.
 So the only non-trivial part is the emergence of the space parametrized by $r$ and $z$.
-It was found that the complex scalar field
+It was found that the vacuum expectation values (VEVs) of operators made of the complex scalar field

-corresponds to the $r$- and $z$-directions \cite{Asano:2014vba,Asano:2014eca}.
+describe the $r$- and $z$-directions\footnote{ By taking VEVs, one obtains the $SO(3)\times SO(6)$ invariant part of $\phi$, which should contain the information of the $r$- and $z$-directions. }\cite{Asano:2014vba,Asano:2014eca}.
 This can be seen as follows.
 If we make a Wick-rotation to go back to the Lorentzian signature, the real and imaginary parts of $\phi$ at each fixed time are given by an $SO(3)$ scalar and an $SO(6)$ scalar, respectively, up to an $SO(2)$ ($\subset SO(6)$) rotation.
 So this field corresponds to a point on $S^2 \times S^5$ in the dual geometry and thus corresponds to the perpendicular directions, that is, the space of $r$ and $z$.
-On the other hand, when $X_{10}$ direction is further Wick-rotated while the time is kept to be Euclidean, the field (\ref{phi PWMM}) is shown to preserve a quarter of the whole supersymmetry and the vacuum expectation value (VEV) of any operators made only of this field can be computed by the localization method.
+On the other hand, when $X_{10}$ direction is further Wick-rotated while the time is kept to be Euclidean, the field (\ref{phi PWMM}) is shown to preserve a quarter of the whole supersymmetry and the vacuum expectation value of any operators made only of this field can be computed by the localization method.

 The localization computation for the partition function and the VEV of such operators was done in \cite{Asano:2012zt}.
 Let us review this computation.
 One first needs to impose a boundary condition to define the theory as the time direction of PWMM is not compact.
 A natural condition for the theory around a fixed vacuum is that all fields approach the vacuum configuration as $\tau\to\pm\infty$.
 After imposing this condition so that the theory is defined appropriately, one adds a $Q$-exact term to the action, where $Q$ stands for a supersymmetry transformation which keeps $\phi$ invariant.
 Then, from the standard argument of the localization computation \cite{Pestun:2007rz}, one-loop calculations around the saddle point of the $Q$-exact term give an exact result.
 At the saddle point, all fields except $X_{10}$ take the vacuum configuration while there are non-trivial moduli for $X_{10}$.
 The saddle point configuration is written as